IBM/SalesEnablement-L4-watsonx-AssistantForZ/docs/Setup/creatingAssistant-configuringConvoSearch.md

 11. Complete the **Personalize your assistant** form and click **Next**.

     Explore the personalization options.
-When creating an assistant for a client pilot consider specifying attributes that align with the client's business.
+In creating an assistant for a client pilot, consider specifying attributes that align with the client's business.

     **a**.
 Select **Web**.